Taking the Photos

 Please use the finest setting on your camera as it them makes it easier to enlarge the images on a computer.
 By doing this names and dates will sometimes appear that cannot always be seen by the naked eye.

 In some cases it may be necessary to take more than one photo of a monument.
 For instance, if the monument is very tall then take one photo of the entire monument and another of just the text part.
-Another case where it would be necessary to take multiple photographis are those monuments that have writing on more that one face.
-If you do take more than one photograph of a monument then it is helpful if you later rename these so that they the same name as the initial photograph but with an additonal "a", "b", "c" etc.
+Another case where it would be necessary to take multiple photographs are those monuments that have writing on more that one face.
+If you do take more than one photograph of a monument then it is helpful if you later rename these so that they the same name as the initial photograph but with an additonal lower case "a", "b", "c" etc.

 After taking the images, they need to be transferred to your PC.
 It is helpful if you create a folder called "gravestone photos" or "GPR" and within this folder create separate folders of each churchyard you photograph.
 Store all the images for a particular churchyard in a separate folder named after the village.
 If the churchyard is from a town with several churchyards then create a folder with the name of the town and then create sub-folders with the names of the churches or cemeteries.
 If you photograph a very large cemetery it can be easier if you photograph it in sections and store each secion in a separate folder.
 Large municipal cemeteries will often have a layout plan which you can use to identify the different sections.